DesiQuintans/novelqualcodes/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 0 notes

-* This is a new release.
+## Author comments 2024-02-08

+This minor release only updates the package's documentation and vignette.

+## Author comments 2023-09-11

+Thank you for notifying me about the LaTeX issue.

+1. I removed the right-arrow Unicode character from the function documentation.

 ## Author comments 2023-09-06